 Since the convergence in \eqref{eq:diffPandQ} is uniform in $u$ the second summand on the right hand side is $0$ which shows \eqref{eq:gamma_conv_1}.
-In order to obtain a recovery sequence for the discrete Potts functionals $P_\gamma^k,$ we consider a recovery sequence $u_k$ for the semidiscrete Potts functionals $Q_\gamma^k,$ which exists according to \autoref{prop:recovery_sequence}.
-Then, by \eqref{eq:RecoveryEquation},
+In order to obtain a recovery sequence for the discrete Potts functionals $(P_\gamma^k),$ we consider a recovery sequence $(u^k)$ for the semidiscrete Potts functionals $(Q_\gamma^k),$ which exists according to Lemma \ref{lem:recovery_sequence}.
+Then, also by Lemma \ref{lem:recovery_sequence},

-As above, the second summand on the right hand side is $0$ and so $u_k$ is a recovery sequence for $P_\gamma^k,$ too.
+As above, the second summand on the right hand side is $0$ and so $(u^k)$ is a recovery sequence for $(P_\gamma^k),$ too.
 This shows \eqref{eq:gamma_conv_2} and we have shown $\Gamma$-convergence.

-Our next goal is to locate all minimizers of $P_\gamma^k$ in a common compact set $M$.
+Our next goal is to locate all minimizers of $(P_\gamma^k)$ in a common compact set $M$.
 To this end, we show the analogous statement to \eqref{eq:strong_equi_mildly} replacing the semidiscrete Potts functional by their discrete counterparts, i.e.,